MotorBottle/Ollama2OpenAI/PARAMETER_MAPPING.md

 | `num_predict` | `options.num_predict` | Max tokens to predict (overrides `max_tokens`) |
 | `keep_alive` | Root level | Keep the Ollama model in memory after the request (supports numeric milliseconds or duration strings) |

-Any additional OpenAI/Anthropic parameters placed inside an `options` object (for example `{"options": {"mirostat": 2}}`) are passed straight through to Ollama.
-If the current model does not support a given option, Ollama simply ignores it.
+Any additional keys you put under `options` (for example `{"options": {"mirostat": 2}}`) are fed through the gateway’s allow list.
+Known Ollama keys are always forwarded.
+Unknown keys are only passed along when **Allow unverified parameters** is enabled in the admin panel; otherwise they are dropped with a log notice.
+Enable the setting when you want to trial new Ollama options that the gateway has not catalogued yet.

 ### Gateway-Specific Overrides